sourcecred/template-instance/README.md

 Run `yarn clean-all` if the `yarn graph` command fails due to a change in the config or breaking changes in a new version of SourceCred.
 **Warning**: If you don't have credentials for every plugin, you might not be able to regenerate parts of the graph.

+### Publishing on GitHub pages

+Once you've got the instance configured to your satisfaction (see instructions on plugins below), commit and push your changes to master (or make a pull request).
+The Github Action will then generate the frontend and deploy it to GitHub Pages.
+To enable GitHub Pages for your instance, check out [this guide](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+Make sure you select `gh-pages` as the branch to publish from.

 # Supported Plugins